If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Serious problems with hydroxyzine are uncommon, but a few points are worth knowing.

-- QT prolongation.
+• QT prolongation.
 Hydroxyzine carries a caution about QT prolongation, an effect on the heart's electrical rhythm.
 Because of this, it is used carefully in people who have heart rhythm problems, or who take other medicines that affect the QT interval.
+A prescriber will weigh this before recommending it.

-- Anticholinergic effects.
-Hydroxyzine has anticholinergic effects, meaning it can cause things like dry mouth, blurred vision, and constipation.
-Caution is needed in older adults, who are more prone to confusion and falls from these medications.
+• Anticholinergic effects.
+Hydroxyzine has anticholinergic effects, meaning it can cause things like dry mouth, blurred vision, constipation, and trouble passing urine.
+Caution is needed in older adults, who are more prone to confusion, memory problems, and falls from these medications.

-- Added drowsiness with other sedating substances.
-Combining hydroxyzine with alcohol or other sedating medications increases drowsiness, which can affect alertness and safety.
+• Added drowsiness with other sedating substances.
+Combining hydroxyzine with alcohol or other sedating medications increases drowsiness, which can affect alertness, judgment, and safety.

 Sexual side effects

 Hydroxyzine is not associated with sexual side effects.
-This is one area where it differs from some other medications used in mental health care.
+This is one area where it differs from some other medications used in mental health care, particularly the SSRIs, which commonly affect sexual function.
+For someone weighing options, that can be a point in its favor.

 Weight, appetite, and sleep